Skip to main content

 Mining stocks

-The volatility warning (updated)
+The volatility context (updated)

 We said this in January.
 February proved the point beyond any reasonable doubt.

-Silver fell from $121 to $64 - a 47% decline - in approximately one week.
+Silver fell from $121 to $64 — a 47% decline — in approximately one week.
 It then recovered roughly 45% from that low within the same month.
-These are not normal asset class moves.
+These are not normal asset-class moves.
 They are the moves of a small, heavily-traded market under extreme leverage stress.

 Our take